1 Field Engineer Squadron: Modern Day

-In 2010 the initial Army 2020 reforms were announced, and the 21st Engineer Regiment was moved under control of the 12th Force Support Engineer Group [Being name to Force Support from Air Support in 2014], itself under the 8th Engineer Brigade.
-This group was initially assigned to support the army through engineering support and providing engineering to the Adaptable Force (1st (United Kingdom) Division).Watson and Rinaldi, Corps of Royal Engineers, p.
-336 The regiment saw two more deployments in Afghanistan; Operation Herrick XII (April—October 2010) and Operation Herrick XVII (October 2012—April 2013).
+In 2010, the initial Army 2020 reforms were announced, and the 21st Engineer Regiment was moved under control of the 12th Force Support Engineer Group [Being name to Force Support from Air Support in 2014], itself under the 8th Engineer Brigade.
+This group was initially assigned to support the army through engineering support and providing engineering to the Adaptable Force (1st (United Kingdom) Division).
+The regiment saw two more deployments in Afghanistan; Operation Herrick XII (April—October 2010) and Operation Herrick XVII (October 2012—April 2013).
 Following the Army 2020 refines, the squadron is still part of 21 Engineer Regiment, now supporting the 1st Strike Brigade.
 The squadron and regiment are currently based at Claro Barracks.